 How will I be taught, and will there be any work outside the class?

-We will read in a large group together.
+We will read in a large group together online.
 You will be expected to read and prepare passages in advance each week.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.